aradinka/aradinka.com/data/blog/project-factor-analysis.md

 ![](/static/images/projects/factor-analysis-5.png)

-Communality shows the proportion of variability explained by 4 common factors for each variable.
-The communalities values of the 11 variables indicate that these two factors cover a relatively large percentage of the sample variance for each variable.
+Communality shows the proportion of variability explained by four common factors for each variable.
+The communalities values of the 11 variables indicate that these four factors cover a relatively large percentage of the sample variance for each variable.

-The two factors formed can explain 76.8% of the proportion of the variance of the `Product Quality` variable, 77.8% of the proportion of the variance of the `E-Commerce Activities/Website` variable, 89.3% of the proportion of the variance of the `Technical Support` variable, 88.1% of the proportion of the variance of the `variable Complaint Resolution`, 57.6% proportion of the variance of the `Advertising` variable, 78.7% of the proportion of the variance of the `Product Line` variable, 85.9% of the proportion of the variance of the `Salesforce Image` variable, 64.1% of the proportion of the variance of the `Competitive Pricing` variable, 89.2% of the proportion variance of the `Warranty and Claims` variable, 76.6% of the proportion of the variance of the `Ordering and Billing` variable, and 91.4% of the proportion of the variance of the `Delivery Speed` variable.
+The four factors formed can explain 76.8% of the proportion of the variance of the `Product Quality` variable, 77.8% of the proportion of the variance of the `E-Commerce Activities/Website` variable, 89.3% of the proportion of the variance of the `Technical Support` variable, 88.1% of the proportion of the variance of the `variable Complaint Resolution`, 57.6% proportion of the variance of the `Advertising` variable, 78.7% of the proportion of the variance of the `Product Line` variable, 85.9% of the proportion of the variance of the `Salesforce Image` variable, 64.1% of the proportion of the variance of the `Competitive Pricing` variable, 89.2% of the proportion variance of the `Warranty and Claims` variable, 76.6% of the proportion of the variance of the `Ordering and Billing` variable, and 91.4% of the proportion of the variance of the `Delivery Speed` variable.

 ## Component Matrix - Grouping variables